davidbierbauer/simplesite/README.txt

 You can change the appearance of Markdown pages and directory listings by editing the HTML skin files.
-If this app is mounted in another Ringo app it will adapt the base skin of the embedding app.
+If this app is mounted in another Ringo app it will use the base skin of the embedding app.